Value brands in the United Kingdom: Euroshopper

 Booker (owned by Tesco) owns value brand Happy Shopper but also sells Euroshopper products, which are produced by AMS Sourcing B.V.
 They are also sold in their symbol group stores Premier Stores, Londis and Budgens.

 Best One Essentials

 Best-In Essentials, known previously as Best-In Economy is the value brand of Bestway.
 Best In have recently overhauled their entire range.
 The Best In range was relaunched as Best One, with the value brand being relabelled Best One Essentials.
 As these items were sold in franchised Best One stores, it was argued that consumers would expect to carry the same label as the store.

 Lifestyle Value

-In 2018, following a merger between the Todays Group with its principal competitor, Landmark Wholesale, the Todays label was rescinded.
+In 2018, following a merger between the Today's Group with its principal competitor, Landmark Wholesale, the Today's label was rescinded.
 The newly formed company was named Unitas Wholesale and elected to keep the popular Lifestyle brand, with its economy range of Lifestyle Value.
+In 2024, Unitas Wholesale began the process of rebranding it Lifestyle brand to 'Local Living'.